 In commercial food processing, transglutaminase TG can perform as a binding agent and be applied in texture improvement, meat reconstruction and diary products.
-Examples of foods made using TG include steak, fish balls, surimi, ham, imitation crabmeat, etc. As a professional transglutaminase manufacturer, Yiming can provide you with high-quality transglutaminase at a reasonable price.
+Transglutaminase uses in food is more common include steak, fish balls, surimi, ham, imitation crabmeat, etc. As a professional transglutaminase manufacturer, Yiming can provide you with high-quality transglutaminase in food at a reasonable price.

 Optimum PH and Temperature

 Wide application in food processing

 TG is safe.
 It will not harm you or stick your hands.
 There are a lot of controversies about the safety of TG, while it has been recognized by the FDA as GRAS (Generally Recognized as Safe).
 It has been approved in the US, Japan, Europe and numerous other countries.

 What are the storage conditions of TG enzyme?

 TG has a limited shelf life as you deal with live enzymes.
 You need to keep it at cool temperatures or refrigerated until you use it.
 Once an enzyme is opened, you need to wrap it tightly and store it in the freezer.

 What are the safety precautions when using TG?